nurbxfit/learn/Security/web/HTTPBASIC.md

     ```
     - from the example above, left is the key/field sperated by `:` and the right side is the value.
     - the field name  and value follows the [HTTP protocol standard](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html)
+    - a program can define their own custom headers, but advisable to follow the protocol standard
 - there are multiple categories of header.
     - General Headers
     - Entity Headers